nats-io/nats-architecture-and-design/adr/ADR-21.md

 | `windows_cert_match`     |                         | How certificates are searched for in the store, `subject` or `issuer`                                    |
 | `windows_ca_certs_match` |                         | Which Certificate Authority to use inside the store                                                      |

-All fields are optional, none are marked as `omitempty`, users wishing to edit these with an editor should known all valid key names.
+All fields are optional, none are marked as `omitempty`, users wishing to edit these with an editor should know all valid key names.

-### Credential URI Schemes
+### Credential URI schemes

 The `creds` and `nkey` fields accept either a bare filesystem path or a URI that names where the credential material is fetched from at connect time.
 A bare path is equivalent to a `file://` URI.
 The following schemes are supported: